TheRimaz/Rimaz_old/README.md

 ### Manual analyses dataset

+To asses our tool, we tested it on a set of opensource applications and we validated the results manually.
+You can find the list of the application in this [list](https://github.com/TheRimaz/Rimaz/blob/master/ManuallyValidatedApplicationDataSet.csv).

 ### Automatic analyses dataset

 Our analyses were conducted on a set of Android applications downloaded from Google Play Store.